 - minimise the impact on our communities and environment

 - engage and empower affected communities.

-To deliver this aim, we work in close partnership through the Bedfordshire and Luton Local Resilience Forum.
+To deliver this aim, we work in close partnership through the Bedfordshire Local Resilience Forum.
 This is a group that works to ‘integrate’ the response of all organisations that would be involved in managing an emergency in Bedfordshire and to deliver the requirements of the Civil Contingencies Act 2004.
 Membership of this group includes the emergency services, the health services, Bedfordshire local authorities, utility companies and voluntary sector organisations.
 The majority of our emergency plans are joint multi-agency plans developed through partnership working.